PrernaSingh01/JavaScript_Learning/README.md

 <hr>

-#Day21 of #100DaysOfCode: Making progress in my JavaScript journey!🚀
+#Day21 of #100DaysOfCode: Making progress in my JavaScript journey!🚀 <br>
 Delved into arrays and their powerful capabilities.
 Also conquered some challenging coding questions along the way.
 Feeling excited and ready to take on more.
 Let's keep coding!💪